sandrock/Markalize/README.md

 ---

 Horizontal bars reset the prefix stack.
 Note that the current line will create a key `Horizontal` that I don't need.
 The beauty of doing markdown is that you are quite free to mix localized values, text and formating.

+// This is a commented line.
+This may help if the first word of your line interferes with another line.
 ```

 ### Lines and wraping